armadsen/appcaster/README.md

 Appcaster is a release manager.
 It can be used to upload builds, organise them into channels, and then release them to users.

+This is a fork of the original with some minor updates.
+I cannot provide any support for it whatsoever.

 ### API documentation

 The Appcaster documentation can be found in the [Appcaster GitHub wiki](https://github.com/mekentosj/appcaster/wiki).